 Justworks offers two plans—Basic and Plus.
 Pricing depends not only on the plan but the number of employees you have.
-The pricing is the same whether you pay monthly or annually, but if you choose the Plus Plan, part-time employees are charged according to the Basic Plan.
+The pricing is the same whether you pay monthly or annually.
+Unlike others on our list, Justworks does not charge extra for contractor payroll or tax filing.

-- Basic Plan: Payroll including payments and filings, employee onboarding, PTO management and basic training, workers’ comp, life and disability insurance, 401(k), health and wellness perks, HR consulting
+- Basic Plan: Payroll including unlimited payments, tax filings, employee onboarding, PTO management, basic training, workers’ comp, life and disability insurance, 401(k), health and wellness perks, HR consulting

 - Plus Plan: Everything in Basic Plan, plus employee benefit plans for Health Advocacy Services, COBRA administration, medical insurance, FSA/HSA, dental and vision insurance (benefits are pay-by-employee)